Tenants

 • First months’ rent minus the balance of the holding deposit already paid.

-An administration charge will be payable in advance for any amendments to the tenancy when requested by the Tenant, for example requesting a change of tenants or addendums to the agreement to allow for pets in the property.
+An administration charge will be payable in advance for any amendments during the tenancy when requested by the Tenant, for example, requesting a change of tenants or addendums to the agreement.This charge will not exceed £50 (including VAT) or the reasonable costs incurred if higher.

-Late rental payments overdue will be subject to interest at the rate of 3% over the Bank of England Base Rate, calculated from the date the payment was due up until the date payment is received.
+Any late rental payments will be subject to interest at the rate of 3% over the Bank of England Base Rate, calculated from the date the payment was due up until the date payment is received.
+Interest will only be charged on rent that is more than 14 days overdue.